ndipatri/RoboGaggia/README.md

 - The inside of the Gaggia gets very hot, so any wires that are inside of the Gaggia should have very good insulation or protection.

 # The Particle Argon Microcontroller

+The Particle Argon is a small microcontroller that combines WiFi and the Arduino platform.
+For this particular application, once the hardware modifications are made to Gaggia and it's assembled back on the kitchen counter, the WiFi feature is a great way to send updated software to the Gaggia.
+For example, depending on where exactly you install your water level sensor, you might need to adjust the 'minimum' and 'maximum' water level parameters in the firmware.